Summer Associate Program

 Yes.
 We encourage law students from all law schools to submit resumes.
 Send a copy of your cover letter, resume and law school transcript to Rob Foos, Hiring and Recruitment Chair, via legal assistant, Holly Savage at firstname.lastname@example.org or by mail.

-On-campus interviews are typically 20 minutes at length which allows us to meet as many candidates as possible.
+On-campus interviews are typically 20 minutes in length which allows us to meet as many candidates as possible.
 Select students are invited for call-back or second round interviews to meet the rest of the Hiring/Recruiting Committee as well as a number of other partners and associates.
-The second round interviews begin at 9:00 a.m. and conclude with lunch with various members of the Firm.
+[The second-round interviews begin at 9:00 a.m. and conclude with lunch with various members of the firm.]

 Summer associates receive projects in various practice areas.
 Projects may involve legal research and analysis, drafting discovery or working with a client to respond to written discovery, obtaining statements from witnesses, investigation, and brief writing.
 Summer associates may also be asked to provide assistance in preparing for depositions, court hearings, and trial.
 Summer associates are encouraged to attend as many trials, court hearings, depositions, and mediations as possible during the summer program.

 Attorneys assign projects to summer associates directly.
 The summer associate liaisons ensure that each summer associate is exposed to the areas of practice he or she is interested in.
 Summer associates are also assigned to a variety of projects, so that each summer associate has the opportunity to work with as many firm members and practice areas as possible during the summer program.